We all understand this approach helps us avoid N+1 hits to the database, right?

 Tag.objects.select_related('book')

-For the select_related we can only use if the ForeignKey involves.
+For select_related, we can only use it if a ForeignKey is involved.

 In [21]: Book.objects.prefetch_related("author")